What Is Apple Cider Vinegar | Does apple cider vinegar break a fast | Benefits | How to use

 Also, let’s not forget that a glass of water (with or without apple cider vinegar) will help you feel more full and stay hydrated which is essential not only for weight loss but your general well being.
 Drinking plenty of water is especially crucial during your fasting window – it can help avoid many intermittent fasting side effects and successfully survive your fast.

-How To Use Apple Cider Vinegar While Fasting
+Best Time to Drink Apple Cider Vinegar While Intermittent Fasting by Doctors?

 Don’t make the mistake of drinking apple cider vinegar straight up.
 It is highly acidic and can cause problems, like eroding the enamel of your teeth or causing stomach burn.
 Leave undiluted apple cider vinegar to make an all-purpose cleaner.
 Even in that case it’s recommended to dilute it with water.

 You should also consume apple cider vinegar in moderation.
-15 – 30 milliliters (ml) or 1 – 2 tablespoons of apple cider vinegar daily is usually enough for a person to see potential health benefits.
+15 – 30 milliliters (ml) or 1 – 2 tablespoons of apple cider vinegar daily in a glass of water is usually enough for a person to see potential health benefits.

 You can consume this daily tablespoon or two of apple cider vinegar in various ways.
 Here are some ideas:

-- Dilute it in water.
-This might be the most common way to consume apple cider vinegar.
-Just mix 1 – 2 tablespoons in a glass of water and enjoy your intermittent fasting friendly drink.
+• Dilute it in water.
+This might be the most common and best way to consume apple cider vinegar.
+Just mix 1 – 2 tablespoons of apple cider vinegar in a glass of water and enjoy your intermittent fasting friendly drink.
 As we concluded before – it can be enjoyed both during the fasting and eating hours.

 If you’re looking for a different way to add some flavour to your fasting hours try apple cider vinegar gummies.
 These ones have also added a jolt of vitamins B6, B12, and folic acid to your blood cells and boost your metabolism.